Penalized Projected Kernel Calibration for Computer Models: Numerical studies

-For the purpose of multi-fidelity simulation, \cite{xiong2013sequential} gives a lower accuracy version of the PARK function.
-Suppose some constants of this lower fidelity model are needed to be determined, we use following computer model to exam the performance of the proposed method:
+In Ref. \cite{xiong2013sequential} a lower accuracy version of the PARK function is used for the purpose of multi-fidelity simulation.
+Assuming that some constants of this lower fidelity model are to be determined, we use following computer model to examine the performance of the proposed method:

 where $\theta_1$ and $\theta_2$ are two calibration parameters, with $\bm\theta \in [-5,5]^2$.